INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/07 - World Wide Web/07 - World Wide Web.md

 ****
 ## Client-Server architecture

 The **server** is the hardware that provides a service.
-It is constantly waiting for incoming connections, and then serves them until the connection is interrupted
+It is constantly waiting for incoming connections, and then serves them until the connection is interrupted.

+> [!info]
-	*Each service is associated to a port.
+> Each service is associated to a port.
 For HTTP, it is 80; For HTTPS (TLS over HTTP), it is 443.
 This allows a server to host various services and clearly separate each.
-	For instance, a web server will — most of the time — supports both HTTP and HTTPS*
+> For instance, a web server will—most of the time—supports both HTTP and HTTPS

 The **client** is the hardware that contacts the remote service